-Injury More than 160 killer whales in eight resident (fish eating) pods regularly use Prince William Sound/Kenai Fjords as part of their ranges.
+More than 160 killer whales in eight resident (fish eating) pods regularly use Prince William Sound/Kenai Fjords as part of their ranges.
 Transient (marine mammal eating) groups are observed in the Sound less frequently, but some (the AT1 population) use the Sound year-round.
 After the spill, the loss of individual whales from the resident AB pod was of particular concern.
-At the time of the spill, this group numbered 36 animals, and from 1989 - 1990, fourteen whales disappeared.
+At the time of the spill, this group numbered 36 animals, and from 1989-1990, fourteen whales disappeared.
 During that time no young were recruited into the population.
 Members of the transient AT1 population were also observed in the area of the spill and adjacent to the tanker as it was leaking oil.
 Two stranded whales were found in 1990, but their cause of death was not determined.

 The original link between the AB pod losses and the oil spill was largely circumstantial.
 No carcasses of any resident whales were discovered.
-Whales were observed surfacing in Exxon Valdez oil slicks following the spill in 1989 and nearly all of the deaths occurred at the time of the spill or the following winter.
-It is likely that petroleum or petroleum vapors were inhaled by whales, and it is possible that they ate contaminated fish.
-The mortality rate for the AB pod was 19 percent in 1989 and 21 percent in 1990 compared to an expected natural mortality rate of 2.2 percent or less.
+However, whales were observed surfacing in Exxon Valdez oil slicks following the spill in 1989 and nearly all of the deaths occurred at the time of the spill or the following winter.
+It is likely that petroleum or petroleum vapors were inhaled by whales, and it is also possible that they are contaminated fish.
+The mortality rate for the AB pod was 19 percent in 1989 and 21 percent in 1990, compared to an expected natural mortality rate of 2.2 percent or less.

-The AT1 population also suffered losses subsequent to the spill.
-The AT1 population centers its range around the Sound and Kenai Fjords.
-From 1984 - 1989, their numbers were stable at 22 regularly observed individuals, but in a retrospective analysis it was determined that nine whales disappeared shortly after the spill.
+The AT1 population appears to range only through Prince William Sound and the Kenai Fjords region.
+From 1984-1989, their numbers were stable at 22 regularly observed individuals, but in a retrospective analysis it was determined that nine whales disappeared shortly after the spill.
 Because transients may occasionally leave their groups and swim with other transient whales, it could not be immediately determined if these whales were dead.
-However, in the subsequent 15 years these individuals were not seen by researchers with any other transient groups and they had not reappeared with their original group.
+However, in the subsequent 20 years these individuals were not seen by researchers with any other transient groups and they had not reappeared with their original group.
 Thus, they were considered deceased.
 It was hypothesized that these whales died from inhaling toxic oil vapors or as a result of eating oiled harbor seals.
+The timing and magnitude of missing individuals directly following the spill and the fact that the ATI pod is a year-round resident of the Sound suggest that oil may have caused a decline immediately after the spill.